- 08/09/2024

 NAV:

-- IDCW: NAV drops after each payout.
+- IDCW: NAV goes down after every payout.

 Taxation:

-Ideal for:
+Best for:

-- Growth: Best for long-term wealth accumulation.
+- Growth: Most appropriate for long-term wealth building.

 Which One Should You Choose?